Seven Traits That Make Tom Brady a Champion and Can Apply to Every Working Professional

 5. He exudes confidence.

 One thing that Brady certainly does not lack is confidence.
-Robert Kraft, the owner of the New England Patriots often shares his version of his first meeting with Brady.
+Robert Kraft, the New England Patriots owner, often shares his version of his first meeting with Brady.
 At the meeting, Kraft recalls Brady telling him, “I’m the best decision this organization has ever made.”

 Once Brady became the starter due to a Drew Bledsoe injury, he later told his backup, Damon Huard, "You know, Damon, I've been playing this game my whole life.
 I've started a couple games now, and it's the same game, man.
 It's no different.
 I kid you not, it's not that hard.
 I'm going to be a great one.
 I'm going to be one of the best at this game."

 Later in the season, Brady led his team to his first Super Bowl appearance against the favored St. Louis Rams.
 In the locker room before Super Bowl XXXVI, Brady even told Huard, “We’ll know what it feels like to be world champions in three-and-a-half hours.”
-Brady and his underdog team then proceeded to upset the Rams and win the Super Bowl.
+Brady and his underdog team then upset the Rams and won the Super Bowl.

 Professional Plus tips for being more confident: